Accessibility and Accommodations

-- English language learners (ELLs) have diverse learning needs and styles
+- English learners (ELs) have diverse learning needs and styles

-- All ELLs are capable of making progress toward English language proficiency
+- All ELs are capable of making progress toward English language proficiency

-- ELLs must acquire discipline-specific language practices that enable them to interpret and produce language to effectively collaborate on content-related, grade-appropriate tasks
+- ELs must acquire discipline-specific language practices that enable them to interpret and produce language to effectively collaborate on content-related, grade-appropriate tasks

 WIDA provides guidelines for how to best support students taking ACCESS for ELLs through the Accessibility and Accommodations Manual.
-WIDA developed the manual to help educators understand and use the test administration considerations, universal tools, and accommodations for individual ELLs in order to produce valid assessment results.
+WIDA developed the manual to help educators understand and use the test administration considerations, universal tools, and accommodations for individual ELs in order to produce valid assessment results.